Probabilistic community detection with unknown number of communities: Consistent community detection

 where, recall $n_h(z) = \sum_{i=1}^n \ind(z_i = h)$.
 The inequality \eqref{eq:lip} follows from an application of the following two-sided bound for the gamma function: for any $x >0$, $\log \Gamma(x) = (x - 1/2) \log x - x + R(x)$, with $0 < R(x) < (12 x)^{-1}$. \end{rem}

 Let $\bbP$ denote probability under the true data generating mechanism.
-We now provide a bound to the posterior expected loss of $d(z, z_0)$, i.e., $E [d(z, z_0) \mid \m A]$, that holds with large $\bbP$-probability (w.r.t. $\m A$), in \ref{thm:clus_cons} below. \begin{theorem} Recall the permutation-invariant Hamming distance $d(\cdot, \cdot)$ from \eqref{eq:perm_inv}.
+We now provide a bound to the posterior expected loss of $d(z, z_0)$, i.e., $E [d(z, z_0) \mid \m A]$, that holds with large $\bbP$-probability (w.r.t. $\m A$), in Theorem \ref{thm:clus_cons} below.
+The proof is deferred to Appendix \ref{sec:pfmt} of the supplemental document. \begin{theorem} Recall the permutation-invariant Hamming distance $d(\cdot, \cdot)$ from \eqref{eq:perm_inv}.
 Assume the true cluster assignment $z_0$ satisfies {\bf (A1)}, and the true within \& between edge probabilities $p_0$ and $q_0$ satisfy {\bf (A2)}.
 Also, assume that the prior $\Pi$ on $\m Z_{n, K}$ satisfies {\bf (P1)}.
 Then,

 holds with $\bbP$-probability at least $1 - e^{- C (\log n)^{\nu}}$ for some $\nu > 1$. \end{theorem} An immediate corollary of Theorem \ref{thm:clus_cons} is that the posterior almost surely concentrates on the true configuration $z_0$.
 To see this, let $\m C$ denote the large $\bbP$-probability set in Theorem \ref{thm:clus_cons}.
 We have, inside $\m C$,